You’ve Got a Summer-Lovin’ Pup. Here’s How to Keep Them Safe

-Another watch-out is blue-green algae, which can be extremely toxic to dogs.
+Another big thing to watch out for is blue-green algae, which can be extremely toxic to dogs.
 Before heading to the lake or river, check the local news for any reports of algae blooms.
 Signs of algae poisoning in dogs include difficulty breathing, muscle weakness, lethargy, and seizures.
 If you notice these or any other unusual symptoms after a trip to the water, contact your veterinarian immediately as speedy treatment is critical.

 Fleas and Ticks

-Protecting your doggo from parasites is important year-round, but warm weather and more time outside put your pup at even greater risk — unfortunately fleas and ticks love hot summer days too.
+Protecting your dog from parasites is important all year, but warm weather and more time outside put your pup at even greater risk — unfortunately, fleas and ticks love hot summer days too.
 Most people know that fleas live throughout the U.S., but some associate ticks — and tick-borne diseases — with the Northeast.
 In fact, while Lyme disease spread through deer ticks is most prevalent in the midwestern and eastern states, the west coast is not immune from tick-borne illnesses.
-Brown dog ticks are located across the country, and these tiny vampires can spread diseases such as ehrlichia and anaplasmosis from coast to coast.
+Brown dog ticks are located across the country, and these tiny vampires can spread diseases, such as ehrlichia and anaplasmosis, from coast to coast.

 Fleas and ticks aren’t the only summer parasite concerns.
 Mosquitoes are the uninvited guest at just about every outdoor gathering, and as if their bites weren’t bad enough, they also carry heartworm disease.
 A single bite from an infected mosquito can transmit heartworm disease to your dog — heartworms’ favorite host — which is serious and fatal if left untreated.